 Addictions are often connected with anxiety and maladaptive ways of managing stress, trauma, depression, low confidence, and self-esteem.
 Addictions often negatively impact relationships, marriages, careers, and physical health.

 Whatever the type of addiction you may have – whether it be social media, drugs, alcohol, sex, gambling, etc. – our centre’s therapists are highly trained by the relevant governing bodies to deal with a wide variety of issues, utilising their substantial expertise to help nurture you through your recovery.

 What does Addiction Therapy involve?

 Addiction Therapy describes a wide range of interventions that treat substance use disorder or address a repeated pattern of abuse.
-In other words, it seeks to help you deal with your own cravings and triggers without the threat of relapsing or worsening any uncontrollable addictive behaviour later on down the line.
+In other words, it seeks to help you deal with your cravings and triggers without the threat of relapsing or worsening any uncontrollable addictive behaviour later on down the line.

 Addictions come in many forms

 Co-dependency is an unhealthy relationship pattern with dynamics strongly related to addictions.
-Co-dependency defines psychological dysfunction which can significantly impact on mental and emotional wellbeing.
+Co-dependency defines psychological dysfunction, which can significantly impact on mental and emotional well-being.

-- Drug Addiction – Whether prescription, over the counter, recreational drugs or ‘hard’ drugs, addiction to a substance has devastating impacts.
+- Drug Addiction – Whether prescription, over-the-counter, recreational drugs or ‘hard’ drugs, addiction to a substance has devastating impacts.

 - Sex Addiction – Porn and/or sex addiction takes true pleasure from sex.
 We can help you make sustainable changes to find fulfilment in sexual relationships.